freekrai/freekrai.github.io/reading.md

 			<p class="book-wrap"><a href="http://www.amazon.com/gp/product/0321643380?ie=UTF8&tag=phpprof-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=0321643380"><img src="http://cdn.rogerstringer.com/wp-content/uploads/2013/02/handcrafted_css.png" class="book"></a></p>
 			<h2><a href="http://www.amazon.com/gp/product/0321643380?ie=UTF8&tag=phpprof-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=0321643380">Handcrafted CSS</a></h2>
 			<p class="book-author"><span>by:</span> Dan Cederholm</p>
 			<p>This is the most modern CSS book out there right now.
 It covers using CSS3 in a progressive enhancement style to do very cool things in modern browsers and perfectly acceptable things in older browsers.
-Dan has a great casual-yet-masterful style full of humor and can`t miss information.</p>
+Dan has a great casual-yet-masterful style full of humor and can't miss information.</p>
 			<p><a href="http://www.amazon.com/gp/product/0321643380?ie=UTF8&tag=phpprof-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=0321643380" class="button">Buy from Amazon</a></p>
 		</article>
 		<div class="fin">~&bull;~</div>
 		<article class="shelf">
 			<p class="book-wrap"><a href="http://www.amazon.com/dp/0307720683/ref=rdr_ext_tmb&tag=phpprof-20"><img src="http://cdn.rogerstringer.com/wp-content/uploads/2013/02/book-of-better.png" class="book"></a></p>
-			<h2><a href="http://www.amazon.com/dp/0307720683/ref=rdr_ext_tmb&tag=phpprof-20">The Book of Better: Life with Diabetes Can`t Be Perfect.
+			<h2><a href="http://www.amazon.com/dp/0307720683/ref=rdr_ext_tmb&tag=phpprof-20">The Book of Better: Life with Diabetes Can't Be Perfect.
 Make It Better</a></h2>
 			<p class="book-author"><span>by:</span> Chuck Eichten</p>
 			<p>I came across this book a couple months ago, and have found it a interesting read, as one diabetic to another diabetic.
-I`ve done everything to learn as much as I can about it.
-I`ve made more idiot mistakes-accidentally and on purpose-with diabetes than you think would be safe.
-I`ve managed to stay very healthy.
+I've done everything to learn as much as I can about it.
+I've made more idiot mistakes-accidentally and on purpose-with diabetes than you think would be safe.
+I've managed to stay very healthy.
 And by some standards, my life is pretty "normal".</p>
 			<p><a href="http://www.amazon.com/dp/0307720683/ref=rdr_ext_tmb&tag=phpprof-20" class="button">Buy from Amazon</a></p>
 		</article>
 		<div class="fin">~&bull;~</div>